It looks like Harriet Tubman is throwing up the 'Wakanda Forever' sign on this new debit card. The bank says she's not - KTVZ

 It looks like Harriet Tubman is throwing up the ‘Wakanda Forever’ sign on this new debit card.
 The bank says she’s not

-The card shows Harriett Tubman with her arms crossed on her chest.
+The card shows Harriet Tubman with her arms crossed on her chest.

 A lot of people on social media thought she was throwing up the famous “Wakanda Forever” salute from the film “Black Panther.”